 The importance of theory

-It is always preferable to study theory alongside practical lessons, and is a great support to the practical side of playing the piano, at all stages.
+It is always simpler to study music theory alongside practical lessons, and is a great support to the practical side of playing the piano, at all stages.
+It covers both the written side of music, and how melody and harmony work together to make the music we all enjoy!

 In the early stages of learning, it helps to speed up recognition of notes and note values, time signatures, key signatures and dynamics, making reading and playing much easier, and reducing the stress of learning new pieces.